Mapping Scientific Literature with Large Language Models and Topic Modeling: Discussion

-These findings also highlight the inherent limitations of standard clustering algorithms like K-means for this textual data type.
+The findings from this study also highlight the inherent limitations of standard clustering algorithms like K-means for scientific texts.
 Finding an optimal number of clusters ($k$) is a well-known challenge.
-Common heuristics such as the elbow method and Silhouette score were unreliable for this dataset and showed no clear optimum (\hyperref[fig:nclusters]{Appendix, Fig. \ref{fig:nclusters}}), likely due to data sparsity and outliers \cite{Shi21, Pat22}.
+Common heuristics such as the elbow method and Silhouette score were unreliable for this dataset and showed no clear optimum (\hyperref[fig:nclusters]{Appendix, Fig. \ref{fig:nclusters}}), likely due to data sparsity and outliers \cite{Shi21}.
 While other algorithms like DBSCAN are designed to identify outliers, their performance can be hindered in high-dimensional embedding spaces \cite{Dua21}.
 This study also assumes that an appropriate $k$ can be predefined or selected heuristically for the data set at each recursion step.
 Future implementations should explore adaptive methods for dynamic $k$ selection or perform sensitivity testing with other clustering algorithms.

-A further limitation of standard clustering algorithms is the lack of direct convergence criteria.
+A further limitation of clustering is the lack of direct convergence criteria.
 The proposed approach addresses this by incorporating user-defined thresholds ($\tau$ and $\delta$) to govern the topic stabilization process.
 Without such controls, the number of topics may not converge, creating overly specialized categories with insufficient representation.
-For instance, in a late iteration ($t=9$), a potential “Imaging Techniques” topic included only ten abstracts.
+For instance, in a late iteration ($T=9$), a potential “Imaging Techniques” topic included only ten abstracts.
 Allowing such small topics to form would be analogous to arbitrarily increasing the cluster count in a standard algorithm, undermining the goal of identifying significant research areas.

 The LLM-based reclassification and agreement criteria provided a practical and robust framework for identifying context-driven research topics.
 A primary advantage is its direct interpretability; generating descriptive labels and descriptions for each cluster immediately clarifies the substance of topics.
 Furthermore, this iterative method offers an important technical benefit.
 By processing a smaller, controlled number of clusters ($k$) in each iteration, the framework mitigates the “lost in the middle” problem, where LLM performance degrades when processing large contexts \cite{Liu24}.
 This approach reduces the input complexity for the LLM at each step, ensuring more predictable and accurate classification.